What are cookies?

 Individuals have the right to object to:

-Requests that object to processing must be submitted to the DCO.
+- Policy requirements: Requests that object to processing must be submitted to the DCO.
 The DCO is responsible for recording and assessing these.
-Where instructed by the DCO, NHS must immediately stop processing the personal data unless:
+Where instructed by the DCO, New Healthcare Solutions Ltd must immediately stop processing the personal data unless:

-6 Special category data and criminal offences data Introduction
+- Special category data and criminal offences data

 This section of the policy document deals the Data Protection Act 2018 (the DPA), in respect of special category data and information about criminal offences: